cysouw/graphicalgrammar/text/english.md

 - *The analysis of sentences* [@morell1852], at least reprinted up to a ninth edition from 1858.^[Various versions are available online in digital form.
 They do not appear to differ substantially from the first edition: second edition from 1854 <https://google.com/books?id=hHpaAAAAcAAJ>, fifth edition from 1855 <https://google.com/books?id=emwCAAAAQAAJ> and the ninth edition from 1858 <https://google.com/books?id=lSBAAAAAYAA>, all accessed 21 May 2026.]
 - *The essentials of English grammar*, originally published 1854.
 I have only been able to access a third enlarged edition with a slightly different title *The essentials of English grammar and analysis* [@morell1857a], which will be quoted here from an almost identical later edition that is available online [@morell1884].
-- *A grammar of the English language* [@morell1857], reprinted 1868 as a "new edition" [@morell1868].
+- *A grammar of the English language* [@morell1857], reprinted many times, revised 1868 as a "new edition" [@morell1868] and again revised after Morell's death by Percy Barnett as *The new Morell* [@morell1893].
+The content of these editions does not change much, except for the addition of many more exercises.

-In *The analysis of sentences* [@morell1852], he uses two analytical approach that are directly inspired by Heußler (see [@sec:heußler1844]).
+In *The analysis of sentences* Morell uses two analytical approach that are directly inspired by Heußler (see [@sec:heußler1844]).
 First, for the internal structure of a clause, Morell [-@morell1852: 16, 23-25] uses a table with four different columns: for subject, predicate, complements ("completion of predicate") and adjuncts ("extension of predicate"), as shown in [@fig:morell1852_25].
 Heußler called these columns *Subjekt*, *Aussagewort*, *Prädikationsergänzung* and *Prädikationsbestimmung* (cf. [@fig:heußler1870_119]).
 Second, for complex sentences that consist of multiple clauses, Morell [-@morell1852: 44-49] uses a different approach as shown in [@fig:morell1852_45].
 Each clause is indicated by a lowercase letter and the relative subordination is explained by reference to these letters.
 This approach to structural analysis was innovated by Becker (see [@sec:becker1829]), though Becker used digits instead of letters.
 The use of letters again indicates the influence of Heußler (cf. [@fig:heußler1870_121]).
 Heußler also used indendation to indicate the relative subordination of the clauses, but this aspect is not taken over by Morell.

 ::: {.im #morell1852_25}
 Basic analysis of sentence structure from Morell [-@morell1852: 25].
 This approach with four different functional columns is clearly influenced by the *Satztheil-Analyse* of Heußler, see [@fig:heußler1870_119].
 Interestingly, for Heußler, who was working on German grammar, these four columns were a purely functional analysis, because the German ordering of the sentence is quite flexible.
-Instead, for English these columns almost perfectly match the actual ordering of the sentence.
+Instead, for English these columns almost perfectly match the actual ordering of the sentence, so this approach is much more apt for analysing English than German.
 :::

 ::: {.im #morell1852_45}
 Analysis of the structure of a complex sentence from Morell [-@morell1852: 45].
 Each clause is designated by a single letter and the relative subordination is indicated by reference to these letters.
 This approach to the analysis of sentence structure was invented by Becker (see [@sec:becker1829]), who used digits as reference.
 The use of lowercase letters indicates the influence from the *Satz-Analyse* from Heußler, cf. [@fig:heußler1870_121].
+Heußler also used indentation for subordination, but that aspect is not taken over by Morell.
 :::

 In the *Essentials of English grammar and analysis* Morell repeats the same kinds of analysis, but much shorter [@morell1857a: 46-52].
 He also adds a combined analysis for complex sentences, merging the two approaches from above, as shown in [@fig:morell1884_52].
-As an example he uses the quotation from Alexander Pope in [@next], which he analyses as four clauses, as shown in [@fig:morell1852_45].
-Each clause is then further analysed into the four columns of for the basic sentence analysis, as was previously shown in [@fig:morell1852_25].
+As an example he uses the quotation from Alexander Pope in [@next], which he analyses as five clauses labelled *a* through *e*, as shown in [@fig:morell1852_45].
+Each clause is then further analysed into the four columns of for the basic sentence analysis, as was previously only used for individual sentences (cf. [@fig:morell1852_25]).

 ::: ex
 From *An Essay on Man, Epistle IV* (1733) by Alexander Pope